The Project Details in Resume: How to Showcase Projects Like a Pro

 Where to Place Project Details in Your Resume

-1. Under Work Experience:
+1. Under Work Experience

-2. In a Separate ‘Key Projects’ Section:
+2. In a Dedicated 'Key Projects' Section

-3. In a Portfolio Add-on or Appendix (for senior roles):
+3. In a Portfolio Appendix (Senior-Level Roles)

 How Many Projects to Include?